-Geophysical surveying and mapping companies need business insurance to protect them from the costs of lawsuits, accidents, equipment damage and other unforeseen events that can be financially devastating to a business owner.
-These companies face numerous risks including these:
+Geophysical surveying/mapping companies need business insurance to protect them from the costs of lawsuits, accidents, equipment damage, and other unforeseen events that can be financially devastating to a business owner.
+These companies face risks like:

-Many of these risks can be mitigated with a tailored surveyors insurance portfolio.
+Many of these risks can be mitigated with a properly tailored surveyors insurance portfolio that includes:

-Surveyors professional liability insurance is an essential policy that no professional services firm like yours should go without.
-If you make a mistake, you can be held liable for damages to your client or others and be sued for damages.
+Surveyors professional liability insurance is an essential policy that no professional service firm like yours should go without.
+If you make a mistake, you can be held liable for damages to your client and be sued for damages.

-Your professional liability policy should be tailored to your unique exposures; a one-size-fits-all approach is not sufficient.
+Your professional liability policy should be tailored to your unique exposures; a one-size-fits-all approach just won’t cut it.
 Most professional liability policies can be written to address the specific risks that any business faces, with exceptions, of course.

-Professional liability insurance is often called errors and omissions (E&O) insurance because it protects the insured business in the event that it is sued for negligence or mistakes in its work.
-If you are sued, your legal defense, court costs and attorney fees are your responsibility even if the lawsuit is unfounded.
-If you are found liable for damages, you may also have to pay settlements or court-ordered judgments.
+Professional liability insurance is often called errors and omissions, or E&O insurance because it protects the insured business if they’re sued for negligence or mistakes in its work.
+If you’re sued, your legal defense, court costs, and attorney fees are your responsibility even if the lawsuit is unfounded.
+If you’re found liable for damages, you may also have to pay settlements or court-ordered judgments.
 Your E&O policy covers most of these costs and protects you from the financial devastation that just one lawsuit can bring.

 Professional liability insurance provides protection for you if a client sues you for negligence or other wrongdoing related to your work.
 It provides coverage in the following cases:

-Insurance companies offer a variety of specialized policies that are customized for the particular risks faced by certain professionals, including geophysical surveyors.
+Insurance companies offer a number of specialized policies that are customized for the particular risks faced by certain professionals, including geophysical surveyors.
 Coverage is excluded for instances of intentional wrongdoing or illegal acts.

 Don’t stop with just the basics.
 Geophysical surveying firms might need other business insurance policies to complete their portfolio.